Quiet Biology

 For patients and clinicians alike, this perspective raises an important question: rather than asking only what mutations are present, should we also be asking what conditions govern whether those mutations find expression?

-Understanding prostate cancer through this ecological lens may provide valuable insights into tumor dormancy, progression risk, and the biological logic of long-term disease stability, and may ultimately inform approaches to care that work with the body's existing containment mechanisms rather than against them.
+Understanding prostate cancer through this ecological lens may provide valuable insights into tumour dormancy, progression risk, and the biological logic of long-term disease stability, and may ultimately inform approaches to care that work with the body's existing containment mechanisms rather than against them.